 Dr. Steve Edelman, MD is a professor of Medicine in the Division of Endocrinology and Metabolism at the University of California, San Diego.
 He is Director of the Diabetes Care Clinic at the Veterans Affairs Medical Center in San Diego as well as the founder and director of Taking Control of Your Diabetes (TCOYD).
 In 2009, he was named Educator of the Year at the American Diabetes Association Scientific Sessions.

-Dr. Satish K. Garg, MD is a Professor of Medicine and Pediatrics at the Young Adult Clinic at the Barbara Davis Center for Diabetes at the University of Colorado School of Medicine at the Anschutz Medical Campus, in Aurora, Colorado and the Editor-In-Chief of Diabetes Technology and Therapeutics Journal.
-He is a prolific researcher with over 170 original manuscripts in peer-review journals and is considered a leading expert in early detection of diabetes, treatment of renal and retinal complications of type 1 diabetes, and multiple diagnostic and therapeutic tools and therapies, including insulin analogs and glucose sensors in particular.
+Satish K. Garg, MD is a Professor of Medicine and Pediatrics at the Young Adult Clinic at the Barbara Davis Center for Diabetes at the University of Colorado School of Medicine at the Anschutz Medical Campus, in Aurora, Colorado and the Editor-In-Chief of Diabetes Technology and Therapeutics Journal.
+He is a prolific researcher with over 315 original manuscripts in peer-review journals and is considered a leading expert in early detection of diabetes, evaluating new glucose sensors, closed-loop systems, and multiple diagnostic and therapeutic tools and therapies, including insulin analogs and alternate ways to deliver insulin and possible adjunctive therapies for T1D in particular.

 Dr. James R. Gavin III, M.D., Ph.D is a Professor of Medicine at the Emory University School of Medicine and a Clinical Professor of Medicine at the Indiana University School of Medicine.
 Additionally, he was the President of the Morehouse School of Medicine from 2002-2004.
 He is the Chief Medical Officer and Chief Executive Officer of Healing our Village, a health communication corporation that specializes in targeted advocacy, training, education, and outreach for health care professionals and minority communities.
 He has published more than 200 articles and abstracts in such publications as Science, Journal of Applied Physiology, Diabetes, and the American Journal of Physiology.

-Dr. Barry H. Ginsberg, MD, PhD is the CEO of Diabetes Technology Consultants and a former vice president in the diabetes division at BD.
+Barry H. Ginsberg, MD, PhD is the CEO of Diabetes Technology Consultants and a former Vice President at the Worldwide Medical Affairs for the Diabetes Division of Becton Dickinson.
 He is an expert in blood glucose monitoring and drug delivery.
+Dr. Ginsberg has served on the Board of Directors of the American Diabetes Association, acting as the President of the Board of Directors of the ADA (Iowa Affiliate).

-Jeff Halpern is a strategic consumer marketer with over 20 years of experience in marketing consumer packaged goods, high technology, and medical devices.
-Most recently, Jeff managed the Glad Food Storage brand at The Clorox Company.
+Jeff Halpern is a strategic consumer and product marketer with over 25 years of experience in marketing consumer packaged goods, high technology, and medical devices.
+He is currently Senior Director of Marketing, Sensor Platform for Abbott Diabetes Care.
+Prior to joining Abbott, Jeff worked in brand management at The Clorox Company.
+He holds an A.B. from Brown University and an M.B.A. from Stanford University Graduate School of Business.
 Jeff has type 1 diabetes.

-Dr. Lutz Heinemann, MD is the CEO of Profil Institute for Metabolic Research in Neuss, Germany.
-He is involved in numerous studies with patients with type 1 and type 2 diabetes and is viewed as an expert in diabetes technology in particular.
+Lutz Heinemann, PhD is the Spokesperson of the Board of Stakeholders at Profil Institute for Metabolic Research in Neuss, Germany.
+He is involved in numerous studies with patients with type 1 and type 2 diabetes and is known as a global expert on diabetes technology.

 Debbie Hinnen, MN, ARNP, BC-ADM, CDE, FAAN is a noted diabetes educator from Kansas with the Mid-America Diabetes Associates.
 She has served as the president of the American Association of Diabetes Educators and is involved with much new product development.